 Your child’s diagnosis is just that – theirs.
-But it takes a village to raise a child, and Baby’s village will be able to support him – and you – better if they have an idea of some of the challenges he may face as he grows.
+But it takes a village to raise a child, and Baby’s village will be able to support them – and you – better if they have an idea of some of the challenges they may face as they grow.

 With neurotypical children

 If your child with ASD isn’t your first or only child, there are a few different ways you can approach talking to your other children about your autistic child’s diagnosis, and which one you choose will have to take into account both of your children’s personalities, as well as your neurotypical child’s age and maturity level.
 For some families, introducing the “explanation” of an ASD diagnosis for certain out-of-the-ordinary behaviors might come as a relief, and might help children learn to sympathize with each other better.
 For others emphasizing the “label” of ASD right away might emphasize a sense of difference between siblings, and complicate a previously-strong sibling bond.

 You know your children best, and are the best person to answer the question of whether your neurotypical child will respond best to a sibling’s ASD diagnosis if you keep your explanation quick and casual, and introduce new information as needed, or whether starting out with a more involved discussion might work best.

 Some families find that talking about ASD as a “learning difference” is a great entry-point, because even very young children are already starting to learn how different people are, and learning is another aspect of that kind of diversity – everyone learns differently.
 This means that some children will end up needing more or less help to master certain skills.

 For younger children, exploring explanations that use the framework of fictional autistic characters in books or shows can be a helpful way to introduce the subject.
 Older children might have heard the term ASD, and may have some associations with it already, and so asking them what they already “know” and then working on correcting any misconceptions might be a good place to start.
 From there, you can talk about the kinds of support your autistic child might need, and how your neurotypical child can help.